OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 ## Algorithm considerations

-For JWS, both clients and Authorization Servers
+For JWS, clients, Resource Server endpoints and Authorization Servers

 1. shall use PS256 algorithm;
+2. shall use [RFC7515] specification as the method for message signature;

 ### Encryption algorithm considerations